TatoAndTatoOnly/bitburner-src/doc/source/basicgameplay/infiltration.rst

 ** Remember all the mines! **

-At first the cursor cannot be moved, remember the positions of the X.
+At first the cursor cannot be moved.
+Remember the positions of the X's.
 Then move the cursor and press space to mark the mines on the board.

 ** Cut the wires **